shmish111/smoke-hill/README.md

 # Smoke Hill

 Smoke Hill is where Idris and his family live.
-It is also a package index for Idris libraries.
+It is also a package set for Idris libraries.

 ## How does it help